John le Carré: Work in security services

-He ran agents, conducted interrogations, tapped telephone lines and effected break-ins.
-Encouraged by Lord Clanmorris (who wrote crime novels as "John Bingham"), and while being an active MI5 officer, Cornwell began writing his first novel, Call for the Dead (1961).
+Cornwell ran agents, conducted interrogations, tapped telephone lines and effected break-ins.
+Encouraged by Lord Clanmorris (who wrote crime novels as "John Bingham"), and while being an active MI5 officer, he began writing his first novel, Call for the Dead (1961).
 Cornwell identified Lord Clanmorris as one of two models for George Smiley, the spymaster of the Circus, the other being Vivian H. H. Green.
 As a schoolboy, Cornwell first met the latter when Green was the Chaplain and Assistant Master at Sherborne School (1942–51).
 The friendship continued after Green's move to Lincoln College, where he tutored Cornwell.

 In 1960, Cornwell transferred to MI6, the foreign-intelligence service, and worked under the cover of Second Secretary at the British Embassy in Bonn.
 He was later transferred to Hamburg as a political consul.
 There, he wrote the detective story A Murder of Quality (1962) and The Spy Who Came in from the Cold (1963), as "John le Carré" – a pseudonym required because Foreign Office staff were forbidden to publish under their own names.
 The meaning of the pseudonym is ambiguous: he sometimes said he had seen "le Carré" on a storefront, and later said he could not remember an origin.
 When translated, "le carré" means "the square".

 In 1964, le Carré's career as an intelligence officer came to an end as the result of the betrayal of British agents' covers to the KGB by Kim Philby, the infamous British double agent, one of the Cambridge Five.
 Le Carré depicted and analysed Philby as the upper-class traitor, codenamed "Gerald" by the KGB, the mole hunted by George Smiley in Tinker Tailor Soldier Spy (1974).